nsidc/earthaccess/docs/howto/access-data.md

 ```

-And that's it!
-Just one line of code, and this same piece of code will also work for data that are not hosted in the cloud, i.e. located at NASA storage centers.
+And that's it in just one line of code!
+This same piece of code will also work for data that are not hosted in the cloud, i.e. located at NASA storage centers.

 > More examples coming soon!